Quantum advantage from negativity of a work quasiprobability distribution

 where we note that the series is convergent.
-To see how $\tau$ scales with $N$, we can use Eq.~\eqref{eq.cond1}, which of course is satisfied for some duration time $\tau$.
+We emphasize that before to perform the limit $N\to\infty$, we have to sum the infinite series, since the two limits are not interchangeable in general.
+To see how $\tau$ scales with $N$, we can use Eq.~\eqref{eq.cond1}, which of course is satisfied for some duration time $\tau$, i.e., $\tau$ is a solution of Eq.~\eqref{eq.cond1}.
 Thus, if for some $k$ the coefficient of the k-th term is unbounded, i.e.,